 Fig 4.
 Percentage reduction in Power

-The period from July to August shows the highest reduction in voltage and power.
+The period from July to August show the highest reduction in voltage and power.
 This may be attributed to the long-term buildup of dirt on the surface of the solar Panel, thus limiting the amount of solar irradiance that can be absorbed.
 In addition, during this period the amount of solar irradiance is usually low, therefore, the available energy that can be captured is being reflected by the dirt on the surface of the Panel, because the Panel was set up without cleaning in an area (Umuseti, Kwale) that has a concentration of Oil Companies that generates soot capable of contaminating the Solar Panel as a result of the gas flaring activities.

 3.1 Discussions

-The findings of this study confirm that dirt accumulation—comprising dust and soot particles—significantly affects the performance of photovoltaic systems in Umuseti, Kwale, Delta State.
+The findings of this study confirms that dirt accumulation—comprising dust and soot particles—significantly affects the performance of photovoltaic systems in Umuseti, Kwale, Delta State.
 The data indicate an average power output reduction of 8.48% and a voltage drop of 2.97% in panels that are not cleaned regularly.
 These results align with prior research by Kazem et al. (2014) and Hachicha et al. (2019), which reported similar declines in power output due to environmental soiling.
 The seasonal variation observed in the study further highlights the influence of climate on PV efficiency; during the dry season (November to April), reduced rainfall leads to more significant dirt accumulation, resulting in noticeable performance degradation.
 Conversely, the rainy season (May to September) facilitates natural cleaning through rainfall, mitigating dirt buildup and improving power output.
 This reinforces the conclusion that periodic manual cleaning is essential during the dry months, while a reduced cleaning frequency may be acceptable during wetter periods.
 Furthermore, the proximity of the study area to oil and gas operations introduces soot-related contamination, which is less common in conventional dust studies and presents a unique regional concern.
 Although the current study focused on manual weekly cleaning, it also underscores the potential for future improvements through automated or water-efficient cleaning systems, particularly for locations with persistent pollution sources.
 By quantifying energy losses and identifying local environmental factors, this research provides a practical foundation for optimising maintenance strategies in similar climatic and industrial settings.

 4. CONCLUSION